barbagroup/snake-repro/story4.md

 (4) pre-print made available on arXiv;
 (5) code released under MIT License;
 (6) a Reproducibility statement in the paper.
-The original work, of course, included grid-convergence analysis: \citet{krishnan2014} report differences in the average lift coefficients in the order of 2% at 35 degrees angle-of-attack and < 0.1% at 30 degrees.
+The original work, of course, confirmed grid independence of the solution: \citet{krishnan2014} report differences in the average lift coefficients in the order of 2% at 35 degrees angle-of-attack and < 0.1% at 30 degrees.
 Naturally, we expected to be able to reproduce our own results!

 The first hurdle we faced is that, three years after we completed our previous study, we have updated our lab computers: